pytest-dev/pluggy/docs/index.rst

 A *hookimpl* can be marked with the ``"wrapper"`` option, which indicates that the function will be called to *wrap* (or surround) all other normal *hookimpl* calls.
-A *hook wrapper* can thus execute some code ahead and after the execution of all corresponding non-wrappper *hookimpls*.
+A *hook wrapper* can thus execute some code ahead and after the execution of all corresponding non-wrapper *hookimpls*.

 Much in the same way as a :py:func:`@contextlib.contextmanager <python:contextlib.contextmanager>`, *hook wrappers* must be implemented as generator function with a single ``yield`` in its body: